nthndy/cell-comp-analysis/README.md

 * Napari scripts for creating neural network training data
 * Segmentation analysis scripts
 * Plotting scripts for extracting fluorescence and interferometric information
+* "Cellular Radial Analysis" scripts for assessing the spatio-temporal distribution of antagonistic cell-cycle events in a cell competition
 * Bayesian tracking scripts with personalised parameters for interferometric microscope